 These notes were originally handwritten, with printed notes appearing between 1696 and 1699.

 3. The Bank of England reverses the face of each monarch on its coins.

-Queen Elizabeth II is the longest-reigning monarch in the U.K.’s history.
-She took the throne in 1952 and continues to reign today.
+Queen Elizabeth II was the longest-reigning monarch in the U.K.’s history.
+She took the throne in 1952 and reigned until her passing in 2022.
 Because of her long tenure, many people don’t realize that the Bank of England has policies in place every time there’s a new ruler.

 When a new monarch takes the crown, the Bank of England reverses the way the monarch faces on the coin.
-Currently, Queen Elizabeth’s nose is turned to the right.
-When Prince Charles is added to the British pound, he will face the opposite way, with his nose toward the left.
+Queen Elizabeth’s nose is turned to the right on U.K. coins.
+If and when King Charles III is added to the British pound, he will face the opposite way, with his nose toward the left.